Potential Pelosi challenger Marcia Fudge backs down

 Rep. Marcia Fudge will not challenge Nancy Pelosi for SpeakerNov.
 20, 201800:36

-Fudge’s decision makes Pelosi’s path to the speakership far easier, dealing a major blow to efforts to topple the leader who has served as top House Democrat since 2002.
+Fudge’s decision perhaps makes Pelosi’s path to the speakership easier, dealing a blow to efforts to topple the leader who has served as top House Democrat since 2002.

 "My consideration (to challenge Pelosi) was due in large part to the lack of sustained efforts that ensure diversity, equity and inclusion at all levels of the House.
 Further, despite the great success we experienced on November 6, voter protection and voter integrity are still at risk,” Fudge said in a statement.